Plastics

 Plastic Upcycling (ii)

-Upcycling with PSD Nepal is run in three streams - action architecture, education, and RDF fuel.
+Upcycling with PSD Nepal is run in three streams - action architecture, education, and upcycled HDPE products.
+See our upcycling page for all the details !
 We have built a Plastic PET Pavilion in Langtang National Park, of 2,447 upcycled plastic bottles, to showcase the plastics issue in the Himalaya.
 PSD Nepal also runs educational awareness activities for schools and community groups on waste, using upcycled PET plastic bottle caps.
 Further upcycling is facilitated by a technical team from NAST, headed up by Dr Rabindra Dhakal, with a pyrolysis machine converting plastic waste into RDF (reduced diesel fuel), with 80% efficiency.

 Upcycling is defined as the process of transforming by-products & waste materials, useless into new materials or products of better quality or environmental value.
 See our upcycling page for more

-Upcycling with PSD Nepal is run in three streams - action architecture, education, and RDF fuel.
+Upcycling with PSD Nepal is run in three streams - action architecture, education, and upcycled HDPE products.
+See our upcycling page for all the details !
 We have built a Plastic PET Pavilion in Langtang National Park, of 2,447 upcycled plastic bottles, to showcase the plastics issue in the Himalaya.
 PSD Nepal also runs educational awareness activities for schools and community groups on waste, using upcycled PET plastic bottle caps.
 Further upcycling is facilitated by a technical team from NAST, headed up by Dr Rabindra Dhakal, with a pyrolysis machine converting plastic waste into RDF (reduced diesel fuel), with 80% efficiency.

 Upcycling is defined as the process of transforming by-products & waste materials, useless into new materials or products of better quality or environmental value.
 See our upcycling page for more